Marketers who use market segmentation are seeing a 760 percent increase in revenue. What’s stopping you from seeing similar results?

 To make this successful, you’ll need to ask a mix of demographic, psychographic, firmographic, and behavioral questions.
 Make sure your they’re quantifiable.
 It’s critical that you collect accurate data.

 After gathering all the data you need, you can start building your customer segments.
 You can either do this manually or use software to assess the data.
 Create multiple segments and then develop customer profiles so you have an idea of who you’re talking to in your marketing copy.

 Your segments mean nothing if they’re not helping your campaigns to convert.
 Make sure to monitor and test your segmented emails, PPC ads, and other content to identify weaknesses in your strategy.
 You may find you’ll need to segment using other criteria to improve your results.

 Building Effective Customer and Market Segmentation Campaigns

 How do you know when you’ve successfully segmented your market?
 The only way to find out is to make all of the data you gather:

 There’s no cookie cutter formula behind market segmentation.
 When you employ the above tips and continuously experiment, you’ll find your bread and butter easier.

 Revolutionize Your Data Strategy with this Webinar

 The only way to achieve this is to ensure all the data you collect is accurate and usable.
 Curious to know what B2B marketing data should look like (and how to use it)?
-Watch the webinar: Revolutionize the Way You Use Data to learn more today.
+Get in touch.